Advertising6 min read· Updated 2 June 2026

 Why it exists

-The BPRs were introduced alongside the CPRs to create a complete consumer protection regime.
+The BPRs were introduced in 2008 alongside the consumer rules of the day to create a complete protection regime.
 Misleading adverts distort the market and unfairly damage honest competitors.
-The regulations protect both consumers and legitimate businesses.
+The rules protect both consumers and legitimate businesses.

 What it means for you